Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Results and Discussion

-To further investigate the temperature dependence, we integrate the amplitude of the nonlinear signal ($\tau = 0$) between 0.1-1.6 THz, normalized to the incident electric field $E_A+E_B$.
-Fig. 2(d,e) shows the integrated nonlinear response for selected overdoped and optimal/underdoped LSCO films respectively which evolves smoothly across $T_c$ and disappears at temperatures T$\gg$$T_c$.
-This is in sharp contrast to moderately and weakly disordered NbN films as shown in Fig. 2(f) where the large integrated nonlinearity, normalized using the same protocol, is only observed in the superconducting state and can be fit to an expression proportional to the BCS order parameter $\Delta(T) = \Delta_0\tanh\left({1.74\sqrt{T_c/T-1}}\right)$.
-The integrated nonlinear response for a thin gold film deposited on MgO remains below the detection limit at all temperatures.
-In Fig. 2(g) we plot the compiled integrated nonlinear response for 22 LSCO films that span the superconducting dome.
-We estimate the doping based on the empirical relation described above, but it is important to make a distinction between nominal doping, which in this case refers to $x$, the Sr concentration in LSCO (which is well controlled) and the number of electrons per unit cell in the CuO$_2$ plane.
-The latter can depend on several factors including the oxygen stochiometry that depends on things like ozone partial pressures and cool-down procedures.
+In Fig. \ref{Comparison}(g) we plot the compiled integrated nonlinear response for 22 LSCO films that span the superconducting dome.
+We estimate the doping based on the empirical relation described above, but it is important to make a distinction between nominal doping, which in this case refers to $x$, the Sr concentration in LSCO (which is well controlled) and the number of electrons per unit cell in the CuO$_2$ plane, $p$.
+The latter can depend on several factors including the oxygen stoichiometry which is influenced by parameters such as the ozone partial pressures and cool-down procedures.
 One can see that the nonlinearity roughly tracks the domain of superconductivity itself.
 The doping level where the nonlinearity persists to the highest $T$ is near the doping level of the highest $T_c$, but skewed more toward the overdoped side.
 The nonlinearity decreases and largely vanishes for underdoped and strongly overdoped samples.
+Note that as seen in Fig. \ref{Comparison}(g), one very underdoped sample with $T_c$=16.9K showed an enhanced nonlinearity, which is out of the trend.
+As this sample also showed large superfluid density, we believe this sample's signal is just spurious and reflects just some large sample-to-sample variation, which is a persistent issue in underdoped cuprates.